James Lankford: 2010

 After two-term incumbent Republican Mary Fallin announced she was giving up her seat to run for governor of Oklahoma, Lankford entered the race to succeed her.
 He finished first in a seven-way Republican primary—the important contest in this heavily Republican district—and defeated former State Representative Kevin Calvey in the runoff.
 He then defeated Democrat Billy Coyle in the general election with 62.53% of the vote.

 2012

-Lankford defeated Democrat Tom Guild with 59% of the vote.
-Following the election, he was named chairman of the House Republican Policy Committee, the fifth-ranking position in the House Republican caucus, an unusually senior position for a second-term House member.
+Lankford defeated Democrat Tom Guild with 59% of the vote in 2012.
+Following the election, he was named chairman of the House Republican Policy Committee.